-When neither third-party verification nor hand-carried verification can be obtained, the Housing Authority of the City of Pittsburgh may accept a notarized statement signed by the head, spouse or cohead, or household member's age eighteen (18) years of age or older.
+When third-party verification cannot be obtained at all and all of the other steps in the hierarchy have been exhausted, the Housing Authority of the City of Pittsburgh may accept a notarized statement signed by the head, spouse or co- head, or household member's age eighteen (18) years of age or older.
 Such documents will be maintained in the file.